How to Select a Remodeler

 Local firms can be checked through past customers and the Secretary of State's Office.
 As business members of your local community, they are compelled to perform satisfactory work for their customers in order for their business to survive.
 Always be sure that you do business with a company that holds the proper licenses to work in your area.
 Be sure not confuse a business license, which all businesses must hold, as a contractor license.

-The NARI logo is the mark of a professional.
+The NARI logo is the mark of a true professional.

 Call the references; ask if they were satisfied with all aspects of the contractor's performance.
 When possible ask to see the finished project, this helps you understand the level of quality you will receive.